bosch-io/iot-things-examples/README.md

 ## License

 The examples are made available under the terms of Bosch SI Example Code License.
 See individual files for details.

-As an exception the file "iframeResizer.contentWindow.min.js" is made available under the terms of the MIT License.